Sitata/docs/docs/guides/how_to/entry-reqs.md

 :::caution

-Another important point to note is how our affected counntries list works.
+Another important point to note is how our affected countries list works.
 If affected_countries is empty, it should be interpreted as a global rule. i.e. all countries are affected.

 :::